Sustainability

 Sapporo Lion

 Sapporo Lion offers fair and equitable business opportunities to suppliers, and conducts its procurement activities according to stipulated policies and procedures.
-Furthermore, we devote ourselves to reinforce business sales structures focused on “safe, reliable and authentic” raw material selection, product traceability, quality and price, while also continuously verifying manufacturing sites, product specification content and logistics systems and services.
+Furthermore, the company is committed to reinforce business sales structures focused on “safe, reliable and authentic” raw material selection, product traceability, quality and price, while also continuously verifying manufacturing sites, product specification content and logistics systems and services.

 Surveys Conducted on Supplier Satisfaction